runekaagaard/django-hypergen/README.rst

 - Every frontend change on the frontend requires a call to the server
 - Python templating is not for everyone.
 Using Django templates is possible but still in alpha
-- No realtime capabilities, so the server can only push data back when it receives a request
+- No realtime capabilities yet, so the server can only push data back when it receives a request

 Developing
 ==========